PepperCode1/ConnectedTexturesMod-Fabric/README.md

 Loom adds the `runClient` Gradle task, which runs the mod on the client side, but since CTMF itself doesn't add any resources, this task is not very useful.
 A test mod has been added to this project to test some of the mod's functionality.
 It can be run using the `runTestmodClient` Gradle task.

 A checkstyle has been added to make sure the code style is consistent.
 It is based on the checkstyle from [Fabric API](https://github.com/FabricMC/fabric).
+To validate the code's style, run the `check` Gradle task.

 #### Links